aubricus/klak/CONTRIBUTING.md

 ### Write Documentation

-klak could always use more documentation, whether as part of the official klak docs, in docstrings, or even on the web in blog posts, articles, and such.
+Klak could always use more documentation, whether as part of the official Klak docs, in docstrings, or even on the web in blog posts, articles.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/aubricus/klak/issues.
+The best way to send feedback is to [submit an issue](https://github.com/aubricus/klak/issues).

 If you are proposing a feature:

 -   Explain in detail how it would work.
 -   Keep the scope as narrow as possible, to make it easier to implement.
--   Remember that this is a volunteer-driven project, and that contributions are welcome :)
+-   Remember that this is a volunteer-driven project, and that contributions are welcome.

 ## Getting Started

 Ready to contribute?
 Here's how to setup `klak` for local development.

+### Style

+Developers must configure their editor to:

+-   Auto-format with [Python Black](https://github.com/python/black) (installed via Poetry).

 ### System Setup